Advertisement

 • Don’t rush the frying process: Slow frying develops the signature buka flavour.

-• Bleach palm oil safely: Use a lid or kitchen towel to cover partially.
+• Bleach palm oil safely: Use a lid or a kitchen towel to cover partially.

 • Use smoked fish and crayfish: They deepen the local Nigerian taste.